 The authorized capital of the Company consists of an unlimited number of Common Shares without par value.
-As at the date of this Circular, there are 175,309,891 Common Shares issued and outstanding.
+As at the date of this Circular, there are 205,515,575 Common Shares issued and outstanding.
 Each Common Share carries the right to one vote.
 At a general meeting of the Company, on a show of hands, every Shareholder present in person shall have one vote and, on a poll, every Shareholder shall have one vote for each Common Share of which he or she is the holder.

-Only Shareholders of record on the close of business on May 15, 2023, who either personally attend the Meeting or who complete and deliver a proxy in the manner and subject to the provisions set out under the heading "Appointment of Proxies" will be entitled to have his or her Common Shares voted at the Meeting or any adjournment thereof.
+Only Shareholders of record on the close of business on May 15, 2025, who either personally attend the Meeting or who complete and deliver a proxy in the manner and subject to the provisions set out under the heading "Appointment of Proxies" will be entitled to have his or her Common Shares voted at the Meeting or any adjournment thereof.

-To the knowledge of the directors and senior officers of the Company there are no persons who, directly or indirectly, exercise control or direction over Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares.
+To the knowledge of the directors and senior officers of the Company there are no persons who, directly or indirectly, exercise control or direction over Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares, except that, to the knowledge of Management, as of the date of this Circular, Nemesia S.a.r.l. exercises control or direction over 24,125,000 Common Shares representing 11.74% of the voting rights attached to all outstanding Common Shares.

-The above information was supplied to the Company by the Shareholders and from the insider reports available at www.sedi.com.
+The above information was supplied to the Company by the Shareholders and from the insider reports available at www.sedi.ca.